 When you work for a company with a retirement plan, setting aside money for retirement is easy.
 You do a little paperwork and decide how much of your salary you can afford to defer each pay period.
 But when you're on your own, setting up a plan can be daunting.
 Besides having to choose among a growing menu of options for self-employed workers, you have to educate yourself about the rules and deal with all the administrative hassles.

 SEE ALSO: Are You Saving Enough for Retirement?

-To help you pick the right plan, here's a rundown of four retirement plans designed for the self-employed or owners of small firms and a table that compares contribution limits.
+To help you pick the right plan, here's a rundown of retirement plans designed for the self-employed or owners of small firms.
 Contributions for all the plans are tax-deductible and earnings are tax-deferred.
 You'll pay taxes and, usually, a 10% penalty on early withdrawals.

 Best for: A sole proprietor who wants to maximize contributions to a tax-deferred retirement plan.
 Limited to owner-only businesses, so it's not the best plan for small businesses with expansion plans.

 Before changes to the tax law took effect in January 2002, the costs and paperwork associated with a 401(k) made it unwieldy for an owner-only business, and you could contribute only up to 15% of your compensation.

 With the "individual(k)," a sole proprietor can make salary deferrals up to $17,500 and contribute up to an additional 25% of net earnings from self-employment -- for a maximum contribution of $51,000 in 2013.
 There's also a $5,500 catch-up contribution for those age 50 and older.
 Contributions are tax-deferred and tax-deductible.
 And you can take loans from your account just as you can with a traditional 401(k).

 "It's a 401(k) that has been stripped of its complexities," says David Bergmann, a financial planner in Marina del Rey, Cal.